 Good vs. Bad SEO Practices

 Good SEO practices are like good business practices.
 They aren’t a guarantee that you’ll be successful in the long run, but they definitely improve your chances.
 Bad SEO practices are just the opposite.
-You might see some quick returns from them, but in the long run your site (or business) is going to suffer.
+You might see some quick returns from them, but in the long run, your site (or business) is going to suffer.

 Let’s start with a bad SEO practice — keyword stuffing.
 Back in the day, this was a great way to rank for a bunch of search terms, but today it’s frowned upon by Google.
 This is when you cram as many keywords into your copy as you can.
 In response, you may see your site get a manual penalty from Google, or Googlebot will mark your site as spam.
 It’s the same as if our fishing tour business electrified the pond to catch all the fish.
 Sure, it means our immediate customers get a lot of fish, but it’s not a sustainable business model because now there are no more fish in the pond.

-A good SEO practice is to use what are known as content clusters.
+A good SEO practice is to use what is known as content clusters.
 These are groups of content pieces about various topics related to a “pillar topic.”
 By having a bunch of related content all internally linked to each other (where internal links make sense), we’re building up our site’s authority on the pillar topic.
 Google likes to rank highly authoritative sites because they tend to give searchers what they’re looking for.
 This is like if our fishing tour company sprinkled bait around the boat to lure fish in for the customers.

 Search terms and keywords are not the same — but they are related.
 Keywords are what SEOs use to rank a website for search terms on search engines.
 And search terms are what users type into search engines to find websites.
 They’re two sides of the same coin.